Patrik Antonius: Poker career

 Antonius was not able to enter the 2009 WSOP Main Event, as he was turned away when attempting to register along with hundreds of others due to a capacity field.

 He also plays in some of the highest profile online tournaments, and in September 2008, he finished 2nd in the Full Tilt Poker $25,000 buy-in Heads-Up Pot Limit Omaha Championship, winning $320,000.

 Antonius finished 9th in the 593-player 8-handed €10,400 2011 World Series of Poker Europe main event for a prize of €90,000.
 In January 2013, Antonius finished third in the Aussie Millions Main event for $600,000.

+In March 2018, Antonius earned his largest live cash with a runner-up finish in the Super High Roller Bowl in Macau.
+He earned $3,153,551.

 In September 2022, Antonius won the Triton Poker $25,000 No-Limit Hold'em event for $825,000.

+In April 2024, Antonius won the €100,000 Super High Roller title at the PokerStars European Poker Tour in Monte Carlo, earning €1,967,440 after a heads-up victory against Christoph Vogelsang.
+In July 2024, he was inducted into the Poker Hall of Fame.
+In November 2024, Antonius claimed the $200,000 NLH Invitational title at the Triton Poker Series in Monte Carlo, winning $5,130,000 following a heads-up match against Vladimir Korzinin.

 Prize Money (Tournaments)

 Cash games

 Antonius is a heads-up specialist.
 He is a regular high-stakes player online and one of the most successful, having won millions of dollars.
 He has played on Full Tilt Poker under several nicknames, including Luigi66369, CryMeRiver9 and Finddagrind, but having become a member of "Team Full Tilt" he now plays under his real name.
 During his early career he also used screen names e.g. I_knockout_U, try_hrdr_fish and -ANTONIUS- on various other poker networks.
 Previously Antonius was one of a team of players associated with Martinspoker.com.